Relic point Vietnam

 Tien Van Temple Relics

 Tien Van Temple, also known as Tien Su Temple, is located on the campus of Le Van Tam Primary School in Group 1, Ward 1, Tra Vinh City.
 Back in history, when the French colonialists entered Indochina and then set foot on Tra Vinh, the problem was that they needed a number of people who knew French and Vietnamese to serve in the government apparatus.
 Initially, they recruited people who knew French and Vietnamese from Catholic churches, but the demand was increasing, so French-Vietnamese education was born in the late 19th century.
 The school for training In Tra Vinh is Ecole primaire Complementaire de Tra Vinh.
-Over time, the number of students increased, the school also expanded, many generations of teachers also passed away because of the bombs, bullets, and fires of war.
+Over time, the number of students increased, the school also expanded, many generations of teachers also passed away because of the bombs, bullets and smoke of war.
 In 1943, with respect for the teacher and the dedication of the teachers, including the great contributions of Master Pham Van Luoc, Master Vuong Hao Thuan and Master Vo Van Hoi, proposed and carried out the construction of the temple. serve teachers.
 In order to have funds to build the temple, Master Pham Van Luoc and Master Vuong Hao Thuan asked the provincial governor at that time to organize a "Fair Fair" on the school campus and asked to keep part of the funding.
 After a period of gathering, the two monks started construction of the temple according to the design of Master Vo Van Hoi.
 After nearly half a year of construction, by the end of 1943 the temple was completed.
 Located in the middle of the school yard is a small temple facing south.
 The structure of the temple is in the style of four pillars and wings, the load-bearing frame, and the doors and walls are all made of wood.
 The roof is covered with small yin and yang tiles, the top of the roof is a jade green glazed lotus-shaped tile.
 The temple floor is tiled.
 In particular, on both left and right sides of the temple there are two drums and gongs.
 On the left is the drum stand, on the right is the gong stand.
 The gong drum stand is designed in the style of two dragons and nine knives.
-The temple door hangs a sign with the words "immortal memory" written in Chinese characters.
+The shrine's door hangs a sign of eternal memories written in Chinese characters.
 In the temple, right in the middle is the altar, behind is the stone stele.
 This stone stele previously had the names of 139 teachers attached, including French, Vietnamese, Chinese, and Khmer teachers who had contributed to the cause of education and passed away, but now bronze plaques are attached to it.
-The beer no longer exists, only a few teachers' achievements have been collected.
+The beer no longer exists, only a few names of teachers have been collected.
 Like many other projects, time accompanies damage.
 Since its construction, the temple has been restored and repaired three times but still retains its original appearance.
 Tien Vang Temple is a unique symbol in Tra Vinh - a symbol of respect for teachers, a place to recognize and honor generations of teachers who have contributed to the cause of education, and is recognized by the People's Committee of Tra Vinh province.
 Vinh recognized it as a cultural and historical relic on December 10, 2004.
 Source: Tra Vinh Province Electronic Information Portal

-Tra Vinh 209 view
+Tra Vinh 841 view

 Rating : Provincial level relics Open door